mateoservent/coefeasy/README.md

 <!-- badges: end -->

 `Coefeasy` is a simple R package under development for making regression coefficients more accessible.
-With this tool, you can read linear and logistic regression coefficients accurately and instantly.
+With this tool, you can report linear and logistic regression coefficients accurately and instantly.
 The output of the functions here is only readings in natural language and helps to standardize the phrasing of widely used models.
-The package offers results not only in English, but in multiple languages, and can automatically control for heteroscedasticity and offer the capability to choose the type of standard error for the correction and group errors by cluster—all in a single function.
+The package offers results not only in English, but in multiple languages, and can automatically control for heteroscedasticity, and offers the capability to choose the type of standard error for the correction and group errors by cluster—all in a single function.